np-mrd/npmrd_cross_domain_integration_docs/docs/json_breakdown.md

     - Example: `MHz`
     - type: string
     - MaxLength: 10
+  - assignment_data_embargo_release_ready <a name="nmr_data_assignment_data_release_ready"></a>
+    - Description: Whether or not THIS ASSIGNMENT DATA is ready to be released according any embargoes on the submission.
+If false this data should be put into an embargoed (not publicly available) state.
+If true this data should be made publicly available.
+This value should override any previous versions of it that were sent.
+    - Example: true
+    - type: bool
   - spectrum <a name="nmr_data_assignment_data_spectrum"></a>
     - shift <a name="nmr_data_assignment_data_spectrum_shift"></a>
       - Description: Chemical shift for a given proton in the chemical structure